joshleaves/advent-rs/NOTES_2015.md

 <details>
 <summary>Ruby version comments</summary>

->While this looks like YABA (Yet Another Bruteforce Algorithm), Ruby's got a very useful [`#combination`](https://ruby-doc.org/3.2.2/Array.html#method-i-combination) method that will generate permutations around for you.
+>While this looks like YABA (Yet Another Brute-force Algorithm), Ruby's got a very useful [`#combination`](https://ruby-doc.org/3.2.2/Array.html#method-i-combination) method that will generate permutations around for you.
 And of course, knowing when to exit the loop at the best time is half the battle.
 </details>

 Would you believe it?
 The `combinations(n)` method also exists in Rust!